marksamey/ongeza/README.md

 * Download the project and unzip it to your location (i.e htdocs or www).
 * Go to database folder and take the file named ongeza_test.sql for importation in your database server.
 * If your local server has username other than root and password not empty, Go to file named db-config.php and change it accordingly.
+* Now open up any updated browser you have to test it.

 ## Coding Styles